cristiantobol/developer-toolcamp/session_02_github.md

     You now have a copy of the repository on your local workstation!

 <a name="feature-branch"></a>
-## Feature branches
+## What are feature branches?
-* All development for a particular feature takes place on a dedicated branch, instead of using the main codebase (master branch) directly.
+With a feature branch, instead of using the main codebase (master branch) directly, all development for a particular feature takes place on a dedicated branch.

+The benefits of using feature branches are:
 * Multiple developers can work on a particular feature without disturbing the main codebase.

 * Experiments can also be tried out on feature branches and then deleted or kept and merged as needed.

 * Changes can be reviewed using [Pull Requests](#pull-request) (covered later) before being merged back into the main codebase.

-* The master branch should now never contain broken code!
+* The master branch hopefully contains broken code very infrequently!

 <a name="git-flow"></a>
-## Gitflow
+## What is Gitflow
 Gitflow is a git workflow which defines a structured approach to branching.
 With specific branches for release versions, changes for the next version, hotfixes to released versions etc.

-We won't have time to go into it in detail here but if you feel comfortable with feature branches and you'd like to find out more, there is an in depth description of git-flow branching available [here][Git-flow branching] which is well worth reading.
+We won't have time to go into it in detail here but once you feel comfortable with feature branches and you'd like to find out more, there is an in depth description of git-flow branching available [here][Git-flow branching] which is well worth reading.